-At the end of March each year, WCPL will review the environmental performance of the Mine and submit an Annual Review report to the DPE.
-This report will:
+By the end of March each year, WCPL must submit a review of the environmental performance of the development for the previous calendar year to the satisfaction of the Secretary.
+This review must:

-- a) Describe the development (including any rehabilitation) that was carried out in the past year, and the development that is proposed to be carried out over the next year; - b) Include a comprehensive review of the monitoring results and complaints records of the project over the past year, which includes a comparison of these results against the: - Relevant statutory requirements, limits or performance measures/criteria; - Monitoring results of previous years; and - Relevant predictions in the EIS; - c) Identifying any exceedance over the last year, and describe what was the extrinsic cause(s); - d) Identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance; - e) Identify any trends in the monitoring data over the life of the project; - f) Identify any discrepancies between the predicted and actual impacts of the project, and analyse the potential cause of any significant discrepancies; and - g) Describe what measures will be implemented over the next year to improve the environmental performance of the project.
+- a) describe the development (including any rehabilitation) that was carried out in the past year, and the development that is proposed to be carried out over the next year; - b) include a comprehensive review of the monitoring results and complaints records of the development over the past year, which includes a comparison of these results against the: - relevant statutory requirements, limits or performance measures/criteria; - monitoring results of previous years; and - relevant predictions in the EIS. - c) identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance; - d) identify any trends in the monitoring data over the life of the development;